realdcre/becometrustedinstaller/README.md

 Start / Stop the TrustedInstaller Service

 # What is the Executable doing?
 The executable is just a wrapper for the .ps1 scripts to make them feel nicer.
 The executable needs to run with Elevated Privileges in order to run the ps1 scripts as admin.
+GUI editions also add a interaction layer to the cli.

 # roadmap
-- Create GUI
 - create installer
+- update GUI/ WinUI implementation